John Mitchell (musician): Equipment

 Mitchell primarily uses Cort Guitars – white and black G254s on stage, and for recording, a tobacco G210 and a blue/black G290.
 He also plays an Alvarez Yairi acoustic guitar in the studio, and a PRS Classic.
 Mitchell's rack set-up consists of a Marshall JMP1 Preamp with effects being produced by a vintage Korg A3 effects unit.
 This signal is then amplified by a Marshall Valvestate 80/80 power amp to a 4x12 Marshall cab.

+Mitchell has since used a Boss GT1000 ran directly into the PA system; this can be seen on photos during the Arena tours.